• Skip to primary navigation

 NY strip steak in cast iron skillet.

-• Make sure the pan is very hot.
-I always preheat my pan until I see smoke, then I turn down flame to medium.
+• Make sure you use a very hot pan.
+I always preheat my pan until I see smoke, then I turn down flame to medium heat.
 Be careful when pouring in the oil and butter, it may sizzle and smoke a bit more.

 • It is important not to flip the steak too soon or more than once.
-You want the meat to form a browned crust on the outside since this seals in the juices.
+You want the meat to form a crispy crust on the outside since this seals in the juices.

 • Keep an eye on the steak and use your meat thermometer to get the right temperature that you prefer.
 The meat should be blackened from the seasonings, not charred from too high of a flame.